Why Choosing the Right Wine Cooling System Matters

 - Maximizes storage capacity by freeing up wall space

-- Provides even, top-down cooling for consistent wine cellar climate control
+- Provides even, top-down cooling for consistent wine cellar climate control (see tips to improve air circulation in your wine cellar)

 - Quieter operation, especially with remote condenser options